Commuter Student Permits

 Students without a valid parking permit may also park in Lot 17 to use the Halsey computer lab.
 They must call Parking Services at 920-424-4455 and leave their name, license plate number, vehicle make and color and the date and time.
-A $2 parking permit fee will be accessed and must be paid to Parking Services (located in the lower level of Blackhawk Commons) within 24 hours of the phone message.
+A $3 parking permit fee will be accessed and must be paid to Parking Services (located in the lower level of Blackhawk Commons) within 24 hours of the phone message.

 Evening Permits (valid 4 p.m.-midnight)

-One-day permits and five-time cards (which allow the purchaser to park five times and have no expiration date) are available in the Parking Services office for $2 per day or $10 per five-time card.
+One-day permits and five-time cards (which allow the purchaser to park five times and have no expiration date) are available in the Parking Services office for $3 per day or $15 per five-time card.
 Permits are valid 6 a.m.–midnight.

-Anyone who brings a car other than the one for which a regular permit has been issued must obtain a temporary parking permit for the day from the Parking Services office.
+Anyone who brings a vehicle other than the one for which a regular permit has been issued must obtain a temporary parking permit for the day(s) from the Parking Services office.

 If an individual purchases a different vehicle, he/she must bring the old permit, or identifiable portion thereof, to the Parking Services office for replacement at no cost.
 Those requesting a replacement permit without returning the old permit will be charged $40, plus an additional fee if a carpool hook is requested.